 The Moto G6 line debuted in April 2018, but it sounds like Motorola won't wait until spring to roll out the next batch of G phones.

 The Moto G6 also launched in Brazil in 2018, as the phones are very popular in the region, so a similar Moto G7 reveal makes sense.
-If true, then a February or March release seems likely.
+If true, then a release in February also makes sense.

 (Leaked case renders via SlashLeaks)

 How much will the Motorola Moto G7 cost?

 Despite myriad enhancements, the Moto G6 line kept things plenty affordable: the Moto G6 Play sold for £169, the standard G6 went for £219, and the larger and more powerful Moto G6 Plus sold for £269.

 Leaker Ishan Agarwal suggests a €149 (about £130) price for the lowest-end Moto G7 Play and a €209 (about £185) price for the battery-boosted Moto G7 Power.
 Meanwhile, 9to5Google points to a €360 European price, which translates to about £315.
 That's a bit of a bump over last year's Plus model.